 Natural smells have chemicals that are derived from plants or animals.

 Artificial smells come from chemical processes using synthetic materials derived from petroleum and other products.

 There hasn’t been any research on artificial fragrances and how it affects the vagina.

 But, we do know that synthetic fragrances can expose you to hundreds of chemicals.

 It’s really not worth the risk.

-Artificial flavors are very similar to artificial aromas.
+Artificial flavors are very similar to artificial fragrances.

-Everything that has a flavor, whether natural or artificial, does so because of the chemical compounds.
+Everything that has a flavor, whether natural or artificial, does because of the chemical compounds.

 It’s just that artificial flavors get their chemical compounds from synthetic materials through potentially harmful chemical processes.